 \FigOne

-\textit{Experimental setup.} To prepare the quantum light source, heralded single photons are generated via double-$\Lambda$ SFWM in a cold $^{87}$Rb ensemble, as shown in Fig.~\ref{fig:setup}(a).
-The process is driven by two pump fields, a far-detuned 795 nm laser with Rabi frequency $\Omega_1$ and detuning $\Delta_1$, and a resonant 780 nm laser with Rabi frequency $\Omega_2$.
+\textit{Experimental setup.} Heralded single photons are generated via double-$\Lambda$ SFWM in a cold $^{87}$Rb ensemble, as shown in Fig.~\ref{fig:setup}(a).
+The process is driven by two pump fields: a far-detuned 795 nm laser with Rabi frequency $\Omega_1$ and detuning $\Delta_1$, and a resonant 780 nm laser with Rabi frequency $\Omega_2$.
 These pumps address the $\sigma^-$ and $\sigma^+$ transitions and generate a $\sigma^-$-polarized probe photon $\hat{a}_p$ together with a $\sigma^+$-polarized trigger photon $\hat{a}_t$.

-The probe photon $\hat{a}_p$ serves as the input to the diamond-type telecom frequency conversion, as illustrated in Fig.~\ref{fig:setup}(b).
-In contrast to the multi-Zeeman structure used in the generation stage, the conversion stage operates on a single isolated Zeeman transition, and the atoms are optically pumped into the $|5S_{1/2}, F=2, m_F=-2\rangle$ ground state \cite{CE80}.
-This configuration stabilizes the population distribution and suppresses unwanted optical pumping, thereby improving the robustness and reproducibility of the conversion process.
-A $\sigma^-$-polarized driving field $\Omega_d$ at 1324 nm together with a $\sigma^-$-polarized coupling field $\Omega_c$ at 780 nm is applied to realize this single-transition diamond-type configuration.
-The probe field $\hat{a}_p$ inherits the detuning $\Delta_p=\Delta_1$ from the SFWM process and is prepared with $\sigma^+$ polarization.
-Under this polarization configuration, spin-angular-momentum conservation yields a $\sigma^+$-polarized telecom signal field $\hat{a}_s$ at 1367 nm.
-The conversion efficiency is optimized by tuning the one-photon detunings $\Delta_d$ and $\Delta_c$ together with the two-photon detuning $\delta=\Delta_p+\Delta_d$.
+The probe photon $\hat{a}_p$ is converted to the telecom band via a diamond-type configuration [Fig.~\ref{fig:setup}(b)].
+Unlike the multi-Zeeman generation stage, the conversion process operates on an isolated transition with atoms optically pumped into $|5S_{1/2}, F=2, m_F=-2\rangle$.
+This configuration stabilizes the population distribution and suppresses unwanted optical pumping, improving the reproducibility of the conversion process.
+We apply a $\sigma^-$-polarized driving field ($\Omega_d$, 1324 nm) and a $\sigma^-$-polarized coupling field ($\Omega_c$, 780 nm) to realize this single-transition scheme.
+The $\sigma^+$-polarized probe field carries the SFWM detuning $\Delta_p = \Delta_1$.
+Spin-angular-momentum conservation then yields a $\sigma^+$-polarized telecom signal field $\hat{a}_s$ at 1367 nm.
+The conversion efficiency is optimized by tuning the one-photon detunings $(\Delta_d,\Delta_c)$ and the two-photon detuning $\delta = \Delta_p+\Delta_d$.